WHERE DO I PARK?

 WHAT IS PROHIBITED AT THE VENUE?

-Weapons of any kind, including pocketknives, outside food and beverages, smoking of any kind, including e-cigarettes, large backpacks, bags, oversized purses, etc.
+Weapons of any kind, including pocketknives; outside food and beverages; smoking of any kind, including e-cigarettes; illegal substances; professional or flash photography, tripods, selfie-sticks; backpacks, bags, oversized purses, etc. Clear bags are not required.

 WHERE DO I BUY TICKETS?

-Tickets for Bijou shows are available at the Tennessee Theatre Box Office located on Clinch Avenue (10 a.m. to 5 p.m.
-Monday-Friday, and 10 a.m. to 2 p.m. on Saturday).
-You can also purchase tickets online on the Shows & Tickets page of our website, and – unless a show is sold out – tickets will be available for purchase at the Bijou Box Office (located in the theatre’s lobby) 1 hour prior to show time.
+Tickets for Bijou shows are available by phone at 865-684-1200 option 2, or in person at the Tennessee Theatre Box Office located at 224 Clinch Avenue (10am to 5pm Monday-Friday).
+You can also purchase tickets online on the Shows & Tickets page of our website, and – unless a show is sold out – tickets will be available for purchase at the Bijou Box Office (located in the theatre’s lobby) one hour prior to show time.

 WHAT IS THE CAMERA AND VIDEO POLICY?